By Sulaimon Olanrewaju

 One of the denominators of great leadership is the ability to see the invisible.
 A leader sees a need before it arises; sees opportunities before they become obvious, sees problems and gets the solution before they arrest everybody’s attention.
 He travels to the future ahead of his people and charts ways to take the people to the envisioned future.

 A major responsibility of anyone in leadership position is keeping an eye on the trend so as to be able to know what the future portends.
 To lose sight of the trend is to be a laggard.
-The strength of leadership, more often than not, is in the ability to effectively predict the trend of event in an industry or a sphere of life at any point.
+The test of leadership, more often than not, is in the ability to effectively predict the trend of event in an industry or a sphere of life at any point.
 This is important because the only thing that does not change is change.
 Needs of the market will never remain the same, they will keep changing.
 It behooves on the leadership of an organization to see what the market will need ahead of time so that it can decide on the product that will address such needs.

 Being ahead of the market in identifying needs helps an organization to know how it is doing and what changes will also be required of it ahead of time so that it can remain relevant.
 It is important to do this because the only real measure of business leadership is performance.
-This is what is referred to as business reformation or transformation.
-According to David Cruise, business transformation is the process of changing the systems, processes, people and technology across a whole business or business unit, to achieve measurable improvements in efficiency, effectiveness and stakeholder satisfaction.
-Therefore, the reason for business reform is improvement of the business.

 Omatek’s rise to greatness